NikhilAMathew/Phishing/README.md

 <details>
    <summary>Directory Structure</summary>

-- `frontend/`: This directory contains the source code for the Chrome extension.
+- `frontend/`: This directory holds the source code for the Chrome extension.
-- `phish_api/`: This directory holds the source code for the phishing detectiong website.
+- `phish_api/`: This directory holds the source code for the backend of the extension and Phishing detection website.
 </details>

 <details>